vinnyA3/dotfiles/vim/README.md

     * `nnn` - terminal file manager
     * `ripgrep` - line oriented search tool that recursively searchs your current directory for a regex pattern

+:warning: If you're using the LSP w/ typescript support, you need to install the appropriate packages manually.
+You can no longer install necessary binaries via `:LspInstall` (deprecated).